Kaldei/KDN/source/content/cloud/AWS Cheat Sheet SAA-C03.md

   * `http://bucket-name.s3-website-Region.amazonaws.com`
 * Amazon S3 Standard stores data in a minimum of three Availability Zones.

-* SSE-S3 encryption is automatically enabled on new objects stored in S3.
+* SSE-S3 encryption is automatically enabled on new objects stored in S3 (keys are managed by AWS).

 * **Glacier Flexible Retrieval:**